Mahama bids farewell to Tsutomu Himeno of Japan

 I am very happy to be here.

-Ghana is known for its history of achieving its independence in 1957 ahead of the “Yeay of Africa” 1960 and of having played a very important role in that regard.
+Ghana is known by its history of achieving its independence in 1957 ahead of the “Yeay of Africa” 1960 and of having played a very important role in that regard.

 Ghana, the country of Freedom and Justice, and Japan are united by our shared values such as democracy and the rule of law.